LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 ### World Lore (things you know in brief)
-You have a complete understanding of Sunmaek's History You have knowledge of Seni's history and its recent conflicts You know that the dominant religion in Brokvar (the area of Seni you'll be in) revolves around healing and eternal life
+You have a complete understanding of Sunmaek's History You have knowledge of Seni's history and its recent conflicts You know that the dominant religion in Brokvar (the area of Seni you'll be in) is related to some character that goes by the name of

 ### Character Info